allanes/allanes/README.md

 In addition to my passion for AI, I have a background in data analysis, machine learning, embedded systems, and web app development.
 I'm currently pursuing a Ph.
 D, where I'm gaining expertise in radar techniques, data processing and software life-cycle.
-I'm excited to use my skills and knowledge to tackle real- world challenges and push the boundaries of what's possible with technology.
+I'm excited to use my skills and knowledge to tackle real-world challenges and push the boundaries of what's possible with technology.

 ## My Projects